8 Ways To Lead by Positive Example in the Workplace

 What does it mean to lead by example?

-A leader makes it natural for people to feel like they want to do the best they can for the organization they work for.
+A leader makes it natural for people to feel like they want to do their best for the organization they work for.
 When you lead by example, you can accomplish this and have a workplace that's full of trust, confidence and purpose.

 Read more: Leadership Skills: Definitions and Examples